What a clay bar actually does (and when to skip it)

 How I use it

 I work one panel at a time.
 I spray the panel generously with a clay lubricant (a quick detailer works fine; in a pinch, very dilute car shampoo).
-I flatten the clay into a small patty and glide it, not press it, back and forth in straight lines.
+I flatten the clay into a small patty — about the size of a guitar pick — and glide it, not press it, back and forth in straight lines.
 When the patty picks up grime — you'll see it darken — I fold it over on itself to expose a clean surface and keep going.
 If I ever drop the clay on the ground, it goes in the trash.
 No exceptions.
 A single grain of driveway grit turns a clay bar into a scratch-generating machine.

 When to skip it